Dev.Chan64's Blog

 Why weren’t these connected from the beginning?

-Truthfully, there was no need to connect them.
+There was no real need to connect them at first.

-and the systems were not complex enough to consider each other.
+and systems were not yet complex enough to require tighter integration.

 They were not ‘one flow’ initially.